hernandezb3/llama-on-uconn-hpc/README.md

 # check what node you are on:
 hostname
 ```
-### Load Modules
+### Load Software
-Some software like Python and Apptainer are available to use on UConn Storrs HPC.
+Some software (aka modules) like Python and Apptainer are available to use on UConn Storrs HPC.
 Run the following to see what software are available:
 ```
 # list modules
 module avail